CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/first-installation/security-settings.md

 # Security Settings

-ProcessForce requires specific folder-level permissions to operate correctly in environments with custom security configurations.
+CompuTec ProcessForce requires specific folder-level permissions to operate correctly in environments with custom security configurations.
 This page includes a **tutorial** to apply those settings, a **how-to** checklist, and related **reference** information.

 ---

-## Configuring Security Settings for ProcessForce
+## Configuring Security Settings for CompuTec ProcessForce

-If you're installing ProcessForce on a system with non-default security settings (e.g., corporate IT policies or hardened environments), follow this step-by-step guide to ensure the correct folder permissions are applied.
+If you're installing CompuTec ProcessForce on a system with non-default security settings (e.g., corporate IT policies or hardened environments), follow this step-by-step guide to ensure the correct folder permissions are applied.

 ### Step-by-Step Instructions